vasyop/mono/README.md

 ## The ugly
 - No `.` operator / no structs.
 There's only one data type and arrays will do.
 I admit you get tired of node[0] instead of node.left after a while.

-# Dependencies:
+# Dependencies

 - The awesome HyperApp, no JSX, all vanilla ES6.
 - vis.js (for the heap vizualizer).
 - Yup, that's it.

-# Full shortcut list:
+# Full shortcut list

 ## Debugger
 - f7: stop